 CTM Stan is assigned to one project at .75 FTE and starts a new project at .25 FTE.
 After a few weeks, the new project bumps up to .75 FTE.
 CTM Stan is now at 1.5 FTE, which is 60 hours per week.

-- Learn how to be more efficient at your job!
+- Learn how to be more efficient at your job

 - Choose a time of day to turn off your phone and computer!

-Working late or starting early may be necessary for meetings with people in different time zones or just to complete your action items when you are in meetings all day.
+Working late or starting early may be necessary for meetings with people in different time zones or to complete your action items when you are in meetings all day.
 Determine the number of days a week that you are willing to work late or start early.
-Block the times that you are not available on your calendar – and stick to it!
+Block the times you are not available on your calendar — and stick to it!

 Are you ready to make work-life balance a priority?
 What change will you make first?
 (It’s okay to start small, but make sure that you actually start!)

-How Companies can Help CTMs with Work-Life Balance
+How Companies Can Help CTMs with Work-Life Balance

 If CTMs are experiencing burnout, they are likely not performing their job responsibilities as effectively and efficiently as their job requires.